 The first thing you should know is that Animal Kingdom is the only Disney park where the main symbol isn’t a building nor is it visible from the entrance.

-Instead, it sits center of the park and all roads (or in this case paths) lead to it!
+Instead, the Animal Kingdom Tree of Life sits at the center of the park and all roads (or in this case paths) lead to it!

 10 Animal Kingdom Tree of Life Facts

-- The Tree of Life is not a real tree.
-The 145-foot-tall man-made creation is designed to look like an African Baobab tree.
+- The 145-foot-tall man-made creation is designed to look like an African Baobab tree.

 - The tree is actually a reimagined oil rig that has been transformed with concrete.